surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Access Global Parameters

- Global parameter is a flat file used to manipulate,control and organize the data which is not available in database and can be accessed in report, .
+ Global parameter is a flat file used to manipulate, control and organize the data which is not available in database and can be accessed in report.

  ```
  bi.in_global_keys(["ParameterColumnName"] ["DatabaseValue"],"ParameterName.Field"])
 ```